tal-dagan-cloudi/mind.law-platform/README.md

 - `server`: A NodeJS express server to handle all the interactions and do all the vectorDB management and LLM interactions.
 - `collector`: NodeJS express server that processes and parses documents from the UI.
 - `docker`: Docker instructions and build process + information for building from source.
-- `embed`: Submodule for generation & creation of the [web embed widget](https://github.com/Mintplex-Labs/anythingllm-embed).
+- `embed`: Submodule for generation & creation of the [web embed widget](https://github.com/Mintplex-Labs/mindlaw-embed).
-- `browser-extension`: Submodule for the [chrome browser extension](https://github.com/Mintplex-Labs/anythingllm-extension).
+- `browser-extension`: Submodule for the [chrome browser extension](https://github.com/Mintplex-Labs/mindlaw-extension).

 ## 🛳 Self-Hosting

-Mintplex Labs & the community maintain a number of deployment methods, scripts, and templates that you can use to run AnythingLLM locally.
+Mintplex Labs & the community maintain a number of deployment methods, scripts, and templates that you can use to run Mind.Law locally.
 Refer to the table below to read how to deploy on your preferred environment or to automatically deploy.
 | Docker | AWS | GCP | Digital Ocean | Render.com |
 |----------------------------------------|----|-----|---------------|------------|
 | [![Deploy on Docker][docker-btn]][docker-deploy] | [![Deploy on AWS][aws-btn]][aws-deploy] | [![Deploy on GCP][gcp-btn]][gcp-deploy] | [![Deploy on DigitalOcean][do-btn]][do-deploy] | [![Deploy on Render.com][render-btn]][render-deploy] |